-For centuries, pingos have acted as navigational aids for Inuvialuit travelling by land and water and as a convenient height of land for spotting caribou on the tundra or whales offshore.
+For centuries, pingos have acted as navigational aids for Inuvialuit travelling by land and water.
+They are a convenient height of land for spotting caribou on the tundra or whales offshore.

 Hours of operation

-Few animals make Pingo Canadian Landmark their permanent home.
+Few animals make The Pingo Canadian Landmark their permanent home.
 However, many species take advantage of its varied habitats for short periods of time.
-It is not unusual to see caribou grazing at the base of a pingo.

 Ivvavik National Park